KhaledAhmed2004/lms-mackteplace/doc/USER-JOURNEYS.md

 ## 2.5 Tutor Views & Accepts Trial Requests

-> Tutor Dashboard এ Trial Requests page এ যাবে matching requests দেখতে
+> Tutor goes to Trial Requests page in Dashboard to see matching requests

 ### Page Structure